kurtosis-tech/kurtosis/docs/docs/quickstart.md

 Let's see it in action, and we'll explain what's happening after.

-First, create a file called kurtosis.yml in your working directory (kurtosis-quickstart), next to your main.star file, with the following contents:
+First, create a file called `kurtosis.yml` next to your `main.star file` (in your working directory, `kurtosis-quickstart`) with the following contents:

 ```bash
 name: "github.com/john-snow/kurtosis-quickstart"